This post may contain eBay affiliate links. Please read our disclosure policy.

-The main set is a whopping 500 cards which is a mixture of many players old and new.
+The main set is a whopping 500 cards, a mixture of many players, old and new.
 The checklist breaks down even further to be 400 base cards and 100 short prints (1:3 packs).
 There is a player for every kind of fan here and that has long been the draw to this product.

 Hobby boxes for the 2021 release guarantee collectors a measly one autograph or relic card per box.
 Aside from the one hit the only other thing guaranteed is, on average, three short prints.
 Each box comes with a total of 216 cards in the way of 24 packs of nine cards

 A hobby box of 2021 Heritage will run collectors only about $115.
 With a total of 216 cards in 24 packs that breaks down to be about $4.80 per pack and $0.53 per card.

 2021 Topps Heritage Design

 Heritage’s design makes it one of the most anticipated releases of the year.
 The design for these cards is always a throwback design revisited.
 For this year, they went with Topps’ 1972 look.